Fusion tilings with infinite local complexity: Definitions

 \subsection{Tiles, labels, patches, tilings, and hulls.}

 We will construct tilings of Euclidean space $\R^d$.
 A {\em tile $t$} is a pair $t=(supp(t),\type(t))$, where $supp(t)$, the support, is a closed set homeomorphic to a ball in $\R^d$, and $\type(t)$ is an element of some compact metric space $\lcal$.
 We will move tiles around using the action of translation by all elements of $\R^d$.
 An element $x \in \R^d$ acts on a tile $t$ by acting on its support: $t-x = (supp(t)-x, \type(t))$.
 Two tiles $t_1$ and $t_2$ are said to be {\em equivalent} if there is an $x \in \R^d$ such that $t_1-x = t_2$.
+In particular, they must have the same label.
+Equivalent tiles are said to have the same {\em tile type}.
 For convenience we collect one representative of each tile type into a {\em prototile set} $\ppp$.
 This is equivalent to picking a point in the tile, called a {\em control point}, that is placed at the origin.
 If the tiles are convex, then it is often convenient to pick each tile's control point to be its center of mass.

 If a sequence of tile labels converges in $\lcal$ to a limiting label, we require that the supports of the corresponding prototiles converge in the Hausdorff metric to the support of the prototile with the limiting label.
 This condition constrains both the shapes of the prototiles and the locations of the control points.
 This is where our paradigm separates from the `usual' tiling theory: not only can there be infinitely many tile types, but those tile types may approximate one another.